 Why PMCs Are Centralizing Procurement

-Standardization drives predictability.
+Standardization drives predictability and ensures procurement decisions are consistent, defensible, and aligned with compliance requirements.
 When every property follows the same bidding and documentation process, PMCs gain:

 - Stronger budget control